thesadru/genshin.py/docs/authentication.md

 ### Details

-Sadly not even this is inconsistent enough.
 For some endpoints like `redeem_code`, you might need to set `account_id` and `cookie_token` cookies instead.
-You can get them by going to [genshin.mihoyo.com](https://genshin.mihoyo.com/en/gift).
+You can get them by going to [genshin.hoyoverse.com](https://genshin.hoyoverse.com/en/gift).

+If you know you will be redeeming gifts and also use other endpoints, you should "complete" your cookies before saving them in for example database with `cookies = await genshin.complete_cookies(...)`

 ## Authkey